jd-code76/provinent-scripture-study/README.md

 A comprehensive, feature-rich Bible study web application designed for serious scripture engagement with modern tools.
 The entirety of this project was written using AI tools like [Gab AI](https://gab.ai) and [Lumo](https://lumo.proton.me).
+The meaning of "Provinent" is a portmanteau of "providence" and "covenant", each referring to God's divine sovereignty.

 Access the site here: [https://provinent.org](https://provinent.org)